gdyskin/my-data-science-projects/07-most-profitable-oil-production-region/README.md

-# Development of new oil fields
+# Determination of the most profitable oil production region

 Goal:
 * Decide in which region to extract oil.
 Build a machine learning model that will help determine the region where mining will bring the most profit with the least risk of loss.